lildude/phpZenfolio/docs/usage.md

 Remember: *ALL* function names and arguments *ARE* case sensitive and the order of arguments is important.

-**Note:** phpZenfolio does not currently support asynchronous requests, though as we now rely on Guzzle, this shouldn't be too hard to implement in future.
+**Note:** phpZenfolio does not currently support asynchronous requests, though as we now rely on Guzzle, this shouldn't be too hard to implement in future (PRs welcome :wink:).

 ### Creating Objects and Making Changes